About Faculti

 The idea behind Faculti and our history

-Founded in 2013 by a former teacher and son of a Professor, who self-financed the platform whilst working full time.
-Faculti was inspired by the confirmation of the Higgs Boson particle, contacted Particle physicist John Ellis, CERN about making a short interview of the ground breaking news.
+He then contacted Particle physicist John Ellis, CERN about making a short interview of the discovery of the Higgs Boson.
 The aim was that the interview would be shot as is (without journalistic input or losing its academic weight) rather letting the figures speak for themselves with only minor aesthetic editing.
-Professor Ellis’ enthusiasm and support led to the first Faculti interview here.
+Professor Ellis’ enthusiasm and support led to the first Faculti interview here and an early co-partnership with The Conversation on the Rosetta Mission here.

 Testimonials